-Ribbon Design > Diagram > List View

-Menu Diagram Alternate Views List View

-Context Menu Right-click on diagram background View as List
+Ribbon Design > Diagram > View As > Specification Context Menu Right-click on diagram background Open Diagram in Specification Manager

-Traceability Window
+Traceability View

 The Traceability Window provides an insightful view of how a work item is connected to other elements in the model including other work items and how these connected elements are themselves connected down to any level.
-It is a general purpose mechanism and so can be used with any type of element but is particularly useful when working with Kanban boards and for product owners and other team members who need to understand the dependences between work items and to find the related information that will help with the analysis, grooming, testing and implementation of a work item.
+It is a general purpose mechanism and so can be used with any type of element but is particularly useful when working with Kanban boards and for product owners and other team members who need to understand the dependence between work items and to find the related information that will help with the analysis, grooming, testing and implementation of a work item.